Sneglium/Et-Cetera/README.md

 Et Cetera (abbreviated Etc from hereon) is divided into "Modules", which can be configured or disabled independently from the main settings menu.
 The <u>gameplay</u> features of Etc are listed below organized by module.

-When a module's dependencies are unsatisfied, it will silently disable itself.
+When an enabled module's dependencies are unsatisfied, it will disable itself and (optionally, see settings) log a warning.

 A comprehensive reference to the APIs and utilities provided to mod and game developers can be found in the `doc/` directory, starting with `doc/main.html`.
 References for the mini-APIs provided by individual modules can be found under `doc/module APIs/`.